 Salt Pond Bay

 Salt Pond Bay is located close to Coral Bay, around a 10-minute drive.
-This St John south shore beach is one of the most popular places for tourists that also offers hiking trails.
+This south shore beach is one of the best places to go snorkeling in St John, which also offers tourists hiking trails to explore.
 To get to the beach, you will need to hike starting at the parking lot.

 You can find green sea turtles in the large seagrass beds near the center of the beach, rays, and hermit crabs in its waters.
 There is a reef to its left when facing the water and farther out to the right of the seagrass.